-We do not know whether any clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market our product candidates, including DSTAT and BCV.
-If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for either or both of DSTAT and BCV may be adversely impacted.
+We do not know whether any clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market our most advanced product candidates, including BCV, ONC201 and DSTAT.
+If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for any of our product candidates may be adversely impacted.